sez11a/liferay-learn/docs/dxp/7.x/en/site-building/developer-guide/developing-page-fragments/using-the-fragments-toolkit.md

     ```

     ```note::
       In versions prior to Liferay DXP 7.3, you can add a Section or a Component.
-In Liferay Portal 7.3+, all Page Fragments are Components.
+In Liferay Portal 7.3+, all Fragments are Components.
     ```

 1. Select the Collection you just created (`My Collection`).